Faculty Leader: Miss H. Saunders

 - Real-life and functional Maths is used and applied throughout Maths lessons, and across other areas of the curriculum and as part of the Friars school day.

 Students follow the new specification OCR Maths Entry Level course from September 2017.
+The assessment is made up of two written tests and one practical task.

 - Number, Shape and Data topics.